Skip to main content

 Host key verification failed.

-Delete the HOST key and perform SSH reconnection:
+Delete the HOST key and reconnect via SSH.

-1. Open the ~/.ssh/known_hosts file on the SSH client.
+1. Open the ~/.ssh/known_hosts file in the SSH client.

-2. Delete the registered HOST key entry for the source server and save the changes.
+2. Remove the registered HOST key for the source server and save it.

 ssh -i {SSH key file} ubuntu@'{HOST}'

-Add the -o StrictHostKeyChecking=no option each time you connect to the server:
+Add the -o StrictHostKeyChecking=no option when connecting to the server each time.

 ssh -i {SSH key file} -o StrictHostKeyChecking=no ubuntu@'{HOST}'